Thinking of solo travel but not sure where to start? START HERE!

 Here are some of the most popular must-sees, whether you have 3 days in Kuala Lumpur or 3 weeks.

+First, head for the Petronas Twin Towers.
 KL is proud of its size.
-Let’s not forget that until 2003 the Petronas Towers were the tallest buildings in the world.
-They were put on the map (at least for me) by Sean Connery and Catherine Zeta-Jones’s heart-stopping skywalk aerobatics in the action movie Entrapment.
+Let’s not forget that until 2003 the Petronas Towers were the tallest buildings in the world, and the tallest in Malaysia until 2019.

 The Towers still stand impressively tall and majestic but these days they’re only the tallest twin towers in the world.
-Surely, though, they’re the most stunning.
+And they’re iconic – surely you remember Sean Connery and Catherine Zeta-Jones’s heart-stopping skywalk aerobatics in the action movie Entrapment?

 If getting great views is high (excuse the pun) on your list of Kuala Lumpur things to do, head up to the observation deck and view the city from above.
 Get yourself a skip the line ticket because the lines can be quite long.